fpcorso/data-blog/content/python-venv-requirements.md

 pandas==1.0.5
 ```

-Now, it would challenging to manually write out all your dependencies and remember to change the version number when you upgrade.
+Now, it would be challenging to manually write out all your dependencies and remember to change the version number when you upgrade.
 Luckily, `pip` can help with this.

 If you ever want to see what packages you have installed, you can run `pip list`.
 This will output all the packages install and their version numbers.